yugabyte/yugabyte-db/docs/content/preview/migrate/known-issues/mysql.md

 Suggested solution is as follows:

-1. Add the following function to the schema or functions or functions.sql file.
+1. Add the following function to the file "schema/functions/functions.sql" as follows:

     ```sql
     CREATE OR REPLACE FUNCTION json_valid(p_json text)